micropython/micropython/docs/library/machine.UART.rst

            When no pins are given, then the default set of TX and RX pins is taken, and hardware flow control will be disabled.
 If pins=None, no pin assignment will be made.

+.. only:: not port_esp8266

     .. method:: uart.deinit()

        Turn off the UART bus.

     .. method:: uart.any()

        Return the number of characters available for reading.

 .. method:: uart.read([nbytes])